-The Forum will work with relevant partner agencies including the City Council to promote the retention of existing front gardens and to highlight their importance to an attractive street scene.
-Where paving takes place the materials to be used should be permeable and its effect softened where possible with planting to maintain the character of the streetscape.
+Protection of existing front gardens from being paved over to provide private car parking should be encouraged.
+All paving used for parking must be permeable and its effect softened where possible with planting to maintain the character of the streetscape.